-The focus of the film is to try address how we (both men and women) react or take to physical assault.
-Oppressed Majority sensitizes us to the gravity of violence (in whatever form or degree) and everyday sexism women face.
+The focus of the film is to try to address how we (both men and women) react or take to physical assault.
+Oppressed Majority brilliantly sensitizes us to the gravity of violence (in whatever form or degree) and everyday sexism women face.
 And why it’s not okay to accept it as part of our lives.

-The film’s attention to detail is also fascinating.
+The film’s attention to detail is fascinating.
 Notice the three women, for instance, casually staring behind a man as he walks past.
 Or the woman police officer’s comment on her male assistant as she questions a male victim of molestation.
 Or even Pierre’s wife’s rather cold, dismissive reception to his frustration after the assault.

 Eléonore originally released the film in French in 2010, online.
 The response was tepid.
 But the English-subtitled version released four years later went massively viral.
-It has done over 12 million views on YouTube.
+It has over 12 million views on YouTube.

 What would it feel like to wake up to this world?
 Would things be any different?
 Would it be as bad?
 Or worse?
 Tell us what you thought about the film in the comments below.